Pachinchin/Potato_classification/README.md

 # potato_classification

-A complete photo classification solution, using convolutional neural networks to classifies potato leaves.
+A complete photo classification solution, using convolutional neural networks to classify potato leaves according to the disease they have.

-Proces is end to end solution the steps are broken down into
+The process is end to end solution including all Machine learning OPs the steps are includes

-- data collection
+- Data collection
-- data preprocessing
+- Data preprocessing
-- Modelling
+- Modelling ( Training/Validation/Testing)
-- quantization
+- Quantization
-- eployment on cloud
+- Build front end with react js
-- build front end
+- Deployment on cloud